Exploring 20 unique mint varieties

 pineapple mint plant

 Pineapple mint is a striking variety known for its distinctive, elegant look.
 Its fuzzy, rounded leaves are a pale green with creamy white edges, giving the plant a fresh, tropical appearance.
-It also tends to grow a bit slower than some other varieties.
+It also tends to grow a bit slower and more spread out than some other varieties.

-Taste: Mild mint with a hint of pineapple
+Taste: Mild, sweet mint with a hint of pineapple

 Flowers: Pinkish white